kabk/govt-theses-16-viktoryia-shydlouskaya-unconsciousness/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/arapawa/pen/xZYygw.
+You can find this one at http://codepen.io/samyerkes/pen/xnpeq.

- SVG Sheep using randomized animated color changes with Snap.
-Temporary in progress page.
-Uses push2.io for hosting.
+ Base framework for a blogpost article layout